tonethar/IGME-330-Master/notes/IIFE-notes.md

 **IIFE-3.html**

-- Instead of exporting the "public interface" to a variable, we are instead going to export a single varaible named `scoreLIB` to the browser's global scope.
+- Instead of exporting the "public interface" to a variable, we are instead going to export a single variable named `scoreLIB` to the browser's global scope.
+This code will otherwise behave the same as the previous example.
-- This is how many of the popular JS libraries such as jQuery and RiTa.js work
+- Exporting a single variable to the global namespace and attaching all of the desired functionality to it, is how many of the popular JS libraries such as jQuery and RiTa.js work.

 ```html